Quartz vs Granite Countertops: What Is Better for Your Kitchen

 If you’re looking to complement the traditional style of your kitchen, look for brown, green, and burgundy granite color options.
 In case you prefer modern, minimalist style kitchens, but you still insist on a unique appearance slab, look into white granite types.
 They are never simply white like quartz can be, but they are stunning and will successfully complement your contemporary kitchen.
 Black Granite Countertops are also well–worth exploring.

 Quartz is manufactured synthetically.
 This means that coloring is included in the process.
 Quartz countertops are far more consistent than granite countertops.
 At times, slabs can even be made to order with the exact texture, color, and pattern that you want.
 The main benefit here is the control this gives to the homeowner.

-Quartz countertops give you many options to choose from — from pure colors to nature imitating slabs, like marble looking quartz and granite looking quartz countertops.
+Quartz countertops give you many options to choose from — from pure colors to nature-imitating slabs, like quartz that looks like marble and granite-looking quartz countertops.
 This natural look is possible thanks to the process of crushing and blending quartz with resin or some other binding agent.
-The end result of this process is quartz stone that looks abundant, lavish, and luxurious, just like granite is.
-Cambria, Caesarstone colors and Silestone colors offer many options.
+The end result of this process is quartz stone that looks abundant, lavish, and luxurious, just like granite.
+Cambria, Caesarstone colors, and Silestone quartz countertops offer many options.
 A rich variety of many different colors and patterns gives homeowners and kitchen designers a lot of options to work with and choose from.